-With outstanding student loan debt hitting an incredible $1.58 trillion in the first quarter of 2021, it’s no wonder people may be searching for debt relief.
+With outstanding federal student loan debt hitting an incredible $1.6 trillion in the first quarter of 2023, it’s no wonder people may be searching for debt relief.

 For people currently paying off student loan balances, there are ways to get legitimate student loan relief, where you may be able to get your student loan payments lowered or have your debt forgiven.
 But if you’re looking into legitimate ways to get relief, you may come across some student forgiveness scams.
 So it’s a good idea to know how to recognize real relief options from predatory scammers.

 We’ve researched the most common student loan scams to help you determine whether a relief program is legit.
 Keep reading to learn about some of the most common types of student loan forgiveness scams and red flags to watch out for.

 - How common are student loan forgiveness scams?

 - 5 red flags that can help you spot student loan forgiveness scams

 - How to report a student loan forgiveness scam

 - Next steps: Finding legitimate student loan relief resources

 There are legitimate resources to help you get relief on your student loan debt.
 But the Consumer Financial Protection Bureau is warning people to be on the lookout for scammers, and the Federal Trade Commission has already started cracking down some of these fraudulent companies.